English Placement Test Sample

 d. difficulties in taking good vacation photos

-For the writing section of Shoreline Community College's ESL placement test, students must choose to write for the higher level or the lower level.
+For the writing section of Shoreline Community College's English placement test, students must choose to write for the higher level or the lower level.

 Higher level: a student who writes an essay based on a higher level topic may be placed in levels 6-8 if they are reasonably successful.
 If they show that are unable to write an essay or show low level grammar skills, they may also be placed in levels 1-5.